Break Free from Anxiety: Identify Triggers And Take Control

 1. Friends and Family: Share your feelings with trusted friends or family members who can offer understanding and support.

-1. Therapists or Counselors: Consider reaching out to licensed therapists or counselors for guidance and personalized coping strategies.
+1. Therapists or Counselors: Consider reaching out to licensed therapists or counselors for guidance and personalised coping strategies.

 Final thoughts: